amit-125/abc/README.md

-#It is a ChatApplication using GUI swing in java and socket programming to estlabish communication between client and server
+#It is a ChatApplication developed using GUI swing in java and socket programming to estlabish communication between client and server